-- 15.3.4.1.a.2.1) Anyone entering the operational areas of the laboratory who is not an ISP Forensic Services employee shall be required to sign a log book prior to entering any such portion of the laboratory.
-Operational areas of the laboratory are defined as anywhere that evidence is open or being analyzed, and any evidence storage area. - and any evidence storage area.

-15.3.4.1.a.2.2) This logbook shall contain pertinent information to identify the individual, the time period of the visit, the staff member accompanying the visitor, and the reason for the visit. - 15.3.4.1.a.2.3) Laboratory personnel shall normally accompany any visitor accessing operational portions of the laboratory.
-However, visitors, such as instrument repair technicians, may be left alone in an area of a laboratory, while repairing an instrument provided that the following requirements are met: a monitor is assigned to ensure that these security requirements are followed; all evidence in the area is securely locked up; the visitor remains in the work area except to leave or locate the monitor; and the visitor is checked regularly. - (15.3.4.1.a.2.4) Visitors shall don appropriate safety attire, if such is a requirement of laboratory personnel within a given laboratory location. - b) All exterior entrance/exit points have adequate security control. - 15.3.4.1 b) Entry and Exit points to the laboratory shall have operable locks.
+- .4.1.a.2) Laboratory visitors: 15.3.4.1.a.2.1) Anyone entering the operational areas of the laboratory who is not an ISP Forensic Services employee shall be required to sign a log book prior to entering any such portion of the laboratory.
+Operational areas of the laboratory are defined as anywhere that evidence is open or being analyzed, and any evidence storage area. - 15.3.4.1.a.2.2) This logbook shall contain pertinent information to identify the individual, the time period of the visit, the staff member accompanying the visitor, and the reason for the visit. - 15.3.4.1.a.2.3) Laboratory personnel shall normally accompany any visitor accessing operational portions of the laboratory.
+However, visitors, such as instrument repair technicians, may be left alone in an area of a laboratory, while repairing an instrument provided that the following requirements are met: a monitor is assigned to ensure that these security requirements are Collowed; all evidence in the area is securely locked up; the visitor remains in the work area except to leave or locate the monitor; and the visitor is checked regularly, - 15.3.4.1.a.2.4) Visitors shall don appropriate safety attire, if such is a requirement of laboratory personnel within a given laboratory location. - b) All exterior entrance/exit points have adequate security control. - 15.3.4.1 b) Entry and Exit points to the laboratory shall have operable locks.
 The entries shall be locked at all times when not under the direct supervision of staff.
-The laboratory is alarmed after working hours when the laboratory is not occupied, - c) Internal areas requiring limited/controlled access have a lock system.
+The laboratory is alarmed after working hours when the laboratory is not occupied.

-Section 5.3 - Accommodation and Environmental Conditions Page 2 of 4 Property of Idaho State Police Forensic Services
+Section 5.3 - Accommodation and Environmental Conditions Page 2 of 4